 Student athletes have a lot to focus on during the school year.
 These tips can help athletes stay healthy and reach their peak performance for tryouts and games.
-Should any aches or pains during training occur, make sure to schedule a free injury screen at your nearest Athletico so you can get back in the game as soon as possible.
+Should any aches or pains during training occur, make sure to schedule a free assessment at your nearest Athletico so you can get back in the game as soon as possible.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.

 1. Jaret, Peter.
 “5 Nutrition Tips for Athletes.”
 WebMD, WebMD, www.webmd.com/fitness-exercise/features/nutrition-tips-athletes#1.